8 Facts About Health and Safety Managers

 2. Health and Safety Managers develop training programs

-Although every workplace and occupational health and safety (OHS) program are different, there are key elements common to all programs.
-Depending on the size of a company, a HSM will either create or improve upon health and safety policies.
-Even with safety as a top priority workers need safely education and/or training.
+Workplace and occupational health and safety (OHS) programs are different.
+Despite this, there are many key elements that make up all programs.
+Depending on the size of a company, a HSM either creates or improves upon health and safety policies.
+Even with safety as a top priority, workers need education and training regarding work safety practices.

 HSMs may set up formal classroom instructions that include lectures, discussions and videos.
-Training may involve small groups with hand-on, job-specific training.
-Through training HSMs can observe workers to ensure they follow safe work procedures and proper protective equipment is used.
+Training may involve small groups with hands-on, job-specific training.
+Through training, HSMs observe workers to ensure they follow safe work procedures and the use of proper protective equipment.

 Keep in mind, this is not the only degree you can have to be a HSM.
 Some workplaces allow individuals to have a background in engineering, life science and sometimes even in food science.
-However, in order to become a manager an individual would need to to have working experience in a manufacturing environmental in a safety, environmental capacity.
+However, in order to become a manager, an individual would need to have working experience in a manufacturing environment in a safety capacity.

-4. Healthy and Safety Managers perform a lot of paperwork
+4. Healthy and Safety Managers complete a lot of paperwork

 5. Health and Safety Managers conduct regular audits

-Audits are methodical, independent and and documented assessments of a business’ system and processes, in which it is measured against regulated criteria to make sure health and safety standards are being upheld.
-They are important because they help to reduce the risk of personal traumas or injury, promote employee morale and ensure customer confidence.
+Audits are methodical, independent and documented assessments of a business’ system and processes.
+The findings from the assessments are measured against regulated criteria to make sure health and safety standards are being upheld.
+Audits are important because they identify potential problems and non-compliance in the workplace.

-When running audits health and safety managers are looking to see if workers are upholding safety policies or if there are hidden safety concerns.
-Audits allow HSM to address issues such as poor planning, organizational structures, hazard identification and review overall performances.
-Once audits are collected food manufacturing plants can go back and correct their mistakes and making sure that it does not happen again.
+When running audits, Health and Safety Managers assess whether workers are upholding safety policies or if there are hidden safety concerns.
+Audits allow a HSM to address issues such as poor planning, organizational structures and hazard identification.
+Once audits are completed, food manufacturing plants review and correct their mistakes, making sure that it does not happen again.

-6. Health and Safety Manager have an in-depth knowledge of HSE regulations
+6. Health and Safety Managers have an in-depth knowledge of HSE regulations

-Although health and safety regulations vary from country to country there are core regulations that they need to master.
+Although health and safety regulations vary from country to country, there are a few core regulations that they need to master.
 Some of the regulations they need to be aware of are:

-- Occupational Safety and Health Act- Is an act created to prevent workers from being killed or otherwise harmed at work.
+- Occupational Safety and Health Act: This is an act created to prevent workers from being killed or otherwise harmed at work.
 This law requires employers to provide their employees with conditions that are free of known dangers.

-- Canadian Labour Code- This act’s objective is to facilitate production by controlling strikes and lockouts, occupational safe and health and other employment standards.
+- Canadian Labour Code: This act’s objective is to facilitate production by controlling strikes and lockouts, occupational health and safety and other employment standards.
 It focuses on the recognition and prevention of hazards.

-- Canada Environmental Act- This is an act whose goal is to contribute to sustainable development through pollution prevention and to protect the environment, human life and health from the risks associated with toxic substances.
+- Canada Environmental Act: The objective of this act is to contribute to sustainable development through pollution prevention and to protect the environment, human life and health from the risks associated with toxic substances.

 7. Health and Safety Managers are leaders

-8. Health and Safety Managers have this set of skills
+8. Health and Safety Managers are analytical, organized and communicate

-- Analytical- HSMs have the ability to apply issues analysis and problem solving skills to safety issues and come up with logical strategies for effective issue response.
+- Analytical skills – HSMs apply analysis and problem-solving skills to solve safety issues and come up with logical strategies for effective issue response.

-- Organizational Skills – As stated earlier these professional do a lot of paperwork.
-They need to be organized in such a way that any file or document can be pulled out in a moments notice.
-Depending on the size of the company HSMs ccould travel between plants.
-When traveling they need to have all their belongings in check!
+- Organizational Skills – As stated earlier, these professionals do a lot of paperwork.
+Therefore, they need to be organized in such a way that any file or document can be pulled out at a moment’s notice.
+Depending on the size of the company, HSMs could travel between plants.
+When traveling, they need to have all their belongings in check!

-- Communication and Relationship Management – These professionals have the ability to influence others to achieve desired results by building support and commitment.
-They also have the ability to understand conflict resolution, negotiation, consultation and relationship building.
+- Communication and Relationship Management – These professionals influence others to achieve desired results by building support and commitment.
+Through effective communication, they negotiate, consult and build relationships.